 Skiiers should also not use polarized lenses as they rely on glare to distinguish the details of the snow ahead of them.

 The best way to figure out if you should use polarized lenses is just examining what you do throughout the day and see if glare reduction would beneficial.
-Of course, anyone who does anything around water should definitely be wearing a pair of polarized sunglasses.
+Of course, anyone who does anything around water, sand, or outdoors could benefit from a pair of polarized sunglasses.

-Make sure to always check to make sure that your sunglasses do indeed block out 100% of UV rays from the sun.
-Not all polarized glasses offer UV protection, so it doesn’t hurt to check to be sure.
+Make sure to always check to make sure that your sunglasses do indeed block out 100% of UV rays from the sun as having dark tinted glasses without UV protection can be dangerous.